maskbench/maskbench/README.md

    ```bash
    git clone https://github.com/maskbench/maskbench.git
    ```
 3. **Setup the folder structure**.
-You can store the datasets, outputs or weights in any location you want (for example, if your dataset is large and stored on a separate disk), however, to minimize setup overhead, we suggest the following folder structure:
+Place your dataset with videos into the `assets/datasets` folder.
+For storing datasets, output or weights in different locations, see the "Editing the .env file".
+Labels, maskanyone_ui_mediapipe and mask_anyone_ui_openpose folders are optional and not required for a quick start.

     ```bash
     maskbench/
     ├── src
-    └── config/
+    ├── config/
-        └── your-experiment-config.yml
+    │   └── your-experiment-config.yml

-    maskbench_assets/
+    └── assets/
         ├── weights
         ├── output
         └── datasets/
             └── your-dataset/
                 ├── videos/
                 │   └── video_name1.mp4
                 ├── labels/
                 │   └── video_name1.json
                 ├── maskanyone_ui_mediapipe/
                 │   └── video_name1.json
                 └── maskanyone_ui_openpose/
                     └── video_name1.json
     ```
 4. **Switch to the git repository**
     ```bash
     cd maskbench
     ```
 5. **Create the environment file**.
 This file is used to tell MaskBench about your dataset, output and weights directory, as well as the configuration file to use for an experiment.
 Copy the .env file using:
     ```bash
     cp .env.dist .env
     ```
 6. **Edit the .env file**.
 Open it using `vim .env` or `nano .env.`.
 Adjust the following variables:
+    * `MASKBENCH_CONFIG_FILE:` The configuration file used to define your experiment setup.
     * `MASKBENCH_GPU_ID:` If you are on a multi-GPU setup, tell MaskBench which GPU to use.
 Either specify a number (0, 1, ...) or "all" in which case all available GPUs on the system are used.
 Currently, MaskBench only supports inference on a single GPU or on all GPUs.
-    * `MASKBENCH_CONFIG_FILE:` The configuration file used to define your experiment setup.

-    The following variables only need to be adjusted, if you use a different folder structure than the one proposed above:
+    The following variables only need to be adjusted, if you use a different asset folder structure than the one proposed above (for example, if your dataset is large and you want to store it on a separate disk):
     * `MASKBENCH_DATASET_DIR:` The directory where video files are located.
 MaskBench supports video files with .mp4 and .avi extensions.
     * `MASKBENCH_OUTPUT_DIR:` The directory where experiment results will be saved.
-    * `MASKBENCH_WEIGHTS_DIR:` Directory for storing model weights (e.g., MediaPipe, YOLOv11, OpenPose).
+    * `MASKBENCH_WEIGHTS_DIR:` Directory for storing model weights user-specific weights for custom pose estimators.
-7. **Run the MaskBench Docker container**.
+7. **Build and run the MaskBench Docker container**.
+    ```bash
+    docker compose build
+    ```

     ```bash
     docker compose up